Published: | Updated: 02.03.12

 In August 2011, HHS adopted the IOM's recommendation, paving the way for one of the greatest advancements for women's health in decades.
 The women's preventive service benefit will take effect in August 2012 and requires that a range of preventive health care services be covered by insurance companies with no additional co-pays.

-In fact, according to NPR, many religiously affiliated hospitals and universities currently provide birth control coverage to their employees.
+In fact, according to NPR, many religiously affiliated hospitals and universities currently provide birth contol coverage to their employees.

 Planned Parenthood respects religious freedom and believes that neither government nor employers should intrude on individuals' ability to practice their own religion or faith, including their personal decisions about health care.